JoinColony/purser/docs/_Modules_purser-ledger.md

 A hardware device that gives you access to it's internal stored account(s).
 Usually enforced by a hardware true random number generator.

-For a more in-depth look at what the resulting object looks like, see the [Wallet Object](wallet-object.md) docs.
+For a more in-depth look at what the resulting object looks like, see the [Common Wallet Interface](https://docs.colony.io/purser/interface-common-wallet-interface/) docs.

 #### Note: `udev` rules